moroen/IKEA-Tradfri-plugin/README.md

 ## Docker Installation

+Put IKEA gateway IP and preshared key from sticker into GW_config file.

 To run the plugin in a Docker (for example to on a Synology NAS), package the adapter using the provided Docker build file:
 ```
 docker build -t ikea-tradfri-plugin:latest .